henryedbris/OOP-public/README.md

 The purpose of the coursework was to assess both object-orientated programming skills and teamwork and was assessed in a viva.

+Most of the work completed is contained in this [file](https://github.com/henryedbris/OOP-public/blob/main/model/src/main/java/uk/ac/bris/cs/scotlandyard/model/MyGameStateFactory.java) as some of the other files were given as skeleton code.